Forbes Names Trane Technologie - GuruFocus.com

-Trane Technologies (NYSE:TT, Financial), a global climate innovator, has been named one of America%26rsquo%3Bs+Best+Large+Employers by Forbes.
+SWORDS, IRELAND / ACCESSWIRE / February 15, 2023 / Trane Technologies (NYSE:TT, Financial), a global climate innovator, has been named one of America's Best Large Employers by Forbes.

 To compile this year's list, Forbes partnered with market research company Statista to survey 45,000 workers from some of the largest companies in the United States.
 The workers were asked to rate their willingness to recommend their employers to family and friends, in addition to rating other companies in their industry on factors like working conditions, salary and potential for development.

-Inclusion on Forbes’ America’s Best Large Employers is the latest prestigious ranking Trane Technologies has received this year.
-Earlier this month the company was named to FORTUNE Magazine’s World%26rsquo%3Bs+Most+Admired+Companies list for the eleventh consecutive year, and in January, ranked 18th on the 2023 JUST+100 list, finishing first in the Building Materials & Construction industry.
+Inclusion on Forbes' America's Best Large Employers is the latest prestigious ranking Trane Technologies has received this year.
+Earlier this month the company was named to FORTUNE Magazine's World's Most Admired Companies list for the eleventh consecutive year, and in January, ranked 18th on the 2023 JUST 100 list, finishing first in the Building Materials & Construction industry.

 About Trane Technologies